Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 I’m a fan of takeaways.
 Who isn’t right?!
-I love being able to just pop online, order some good food and put almost no effort in.
+I love being able to just pop online, order some tasty food and put almost no effort in.
 However, what I don’t love is that a takeaway just blows our food budget for the week!

 These leaflets often have exclusive collection only deals or they may have meal deals that aren’t offered online.
 By calling up you may be able to save a fortune – or get more food for your budget.

 Look online for collection only discounts.
 Many restaurants, chains and independents, offer discounts if you collect your order.
 You may only save a pound or two, so weigh up any petrol/time costs.

-This is a total bargain and usually represents a saving of £8-15 depending on the dishes chosen.
+This is a total bargain and usually represents a saving of £8-£15 depending on the dishes chosen.
 Best of all – FREE delivery!
-Dominos offer Two for Tuesday and a lot of the other chains seem to have exceptionally good bargains on Tuesday as well.
+Dominos offer Two for Tuesday and a lot of the other chains seem to have exceptionally good bargains on Tuesday in particular as well.

 Save money on takeaways – alternative ways to save